tabz11/writing-chaincode/README.md

 To help you get going with your learning, please follow the following steps:

+1. Assume you have gone through the [setup minimal fabric step](#setupMinimalFabric), you should find the following in your Go workspace:

+    ```
+    $GOPATH/src/github.com/hlf-go/
+        fabrics/
+           ...
+           tiny/
+    ```

-1. Executing this command `go get github.com/hlf-go/writing-chaincode` (assuming you have already completed [this setup](setupDevEnv)).
+1. Download an example chaincode by running this chaincode `go get github.com/hlf-go/example-chaincodes`.

     You will find this in your Go workspace:

     ```
     $GOPATH/src/github.com/hlf-go/
-        writing-chaincode/
-            chaincodes/
-                myfirstchaincode
+        fabrics/
+           ...
+           tiny/
+        example-chaincodes/
+            minimalcc/
               chaincode.go
-            fabric/
-                scripts/
-                    myfirstchaincode.sh
-                configtx.yml
-                crypto-config.yaml
-                docker-compose.yml
-                fabricOps.sh
-            .gitignore
-            README.md

     ```

-    This is a pre-configured chaincode development framework.

-1. Navigate to `$GOPATH/src/github.com/hlf-go/fabric/` and execute this command (on macOS and Linux only):
+1. Navigate to `$GOPATH/src/github.com/hlf-go/fabrics/tiny` and execute this command (on macOS and Linux only):

     ```
     ./fabricOps.sh start